phax/phoss-smp/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.helger/phoss-smp-parent-pom/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.helger/phoss-smp-parent-pom)

-phoss SMP is a complete SMP server that supports both the PEPPOL SMP specification as well as the OASIS BDXR SMP 1.0 specification.
+phoss SMP is a complete SMP server that supports both the Peppol SMP specification as well as the OASIS BDXR SMP 1.0 specification.
-It comes with a management GUI and an XML backend for simplified operations.
+It comes with a management GUI and an XML, SQL or MongoDB backend for simplified operations.
 It was the first SMP to be [CEF eDelivery conformant](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/OASIS+SMP+conformant+solutions).

 Latest version: **[6.0.6](https://github.com/phax/phoss-smp/releases/tag/phoss-smp-parent-pom-6.0.6)** (2023-02-15).